-- 52. An article for use in farm or home workshop (include tool boxes). - 53.
-An article for use out-of-doors (includes bird feeders and bird houses). - 54.
-An article for use in storage (include shoe racks, drawer tray and dividers). - 55.
-An article for use in the living room/family room. - 56.
-An article for use in the kitchen/dining room. - 57.
-An article for use in any other room. - 58.
-Toy or homemade game.
-(Include ray pistols) - 59.
-An article of creative design from wood or wood and other material. - 60.
-An article made in Industrial Arts, Vo-Ag or shop as part of class work and for a class grade or extra credit. - 61.
-Useful article made from a kit. - 62.
-Repaired or refinished article.
+- 23. An article for use in farm or home workshop (include extension cord reels, tool box, saw horse, workbench, etc). - 24.
+An article for use out-of-doors (include wren houses, lawn gate, garden trellis, etc). - An article for use in storage (include shoe shine equipment, boxes, knife racks). - 26.
+An article for use in the living room/family room. - 27.
+An article for use in the kitchen/dining room. - 28.
+An article for use in any other room. - 29.
+Toy or homemade game. - 30.
+An article of creative design from wood or wood and other material. - 31.
+An article made in Industrial Arts, Vo-Ag or shop as part of class work and for a class grade or extra credit. - 32.
+Useful article made from a kit. - 33.
+Useful article made from scratch. - 34.
+Repaired or refinished article. - 35.
+Useful article of furniture or cabinet making (include book racks, coffee table, etc) - 36.
+Useful article for use in some building other than the home. - 37.
+Useful article of farm carpentry (include garage creepers, lawn chair, picnic table, bench, etc.)